Evaluation of the Radius of Maximum Wind over the North Indian Basin with the help of Tropical Cyclone characteristics

 \subsection{Data Availability}

-The datasets include TC metrics such as TC number, time (year, month, day, and hour), locations (longitude and latitude of TC centre), estimated central pressure ($P_{c}$), maximum wind speed ($V_{m}$), and estimated pressure drop at the centre ($P_{d}$), which are stored in the datasets at a time interval of 3 hours is freely available on the website of IMD.
+The datasets include TC metrics such as TC number, time (year, month, day, and hour), locations (longitude and latitude of TC centre), estimated central pressure ($P_{c}$), maximum wind speed ($V_{m}$), and estimated pressure drop at the centre ($P_{d}$), which are stored in the datasets at a time interval of 3 hours is freely available on the website of Indian Meteorological Department.

-Results of TC cases, where $E_1$ indicates the error percentage between suggested method and IMD, $E_2$ represents the error percentage between Willoughby et al.'s expression and IMD, and $E_3$ represents the error percentage between Tan and Fang's expression and IMD